Cummins Logo

 Cummins Emblem

-A suitable and modest typeface, Helvetica Neue 95 Black fits perfectly into the overall look of the logo.
-Interestingly, the letter C has taken on individual shapes, as it has been graphically modified specifically for the logo, bypassing the traditional Helvetica font.
+The appropriate, modest font, Helvetica Neue 95 Black, fits perfectly with the logo’s overall look.
+Interestingly, the letter C has taken on a custom shape, as it was modified specifically for the logo, bypassing the traditional Helvetica font.

 Cummins Symbol

-Quite common colors – red, black, blue, and white – set off each of the logos in their way.
-We must pay tribute; the actual logo is easy to remember, which means that the brand has won its target audience in full.
+The fairly common colors red, black, blue, and white set each logo apart.
+The logo is also easy to remember, meaning the brand has completely won over its target audience.

 Who designed the Cummins logo?